External Awards, Fellowships, and Prizes

 Berthe M. Marti Affiliated Fellowship

 This fellowship is supported by an endowment held and administered by Bryn Mawr College.
 It provides funding for an ABD doctoral student or recent PhD (awarded with previous three years) to conduct research for an academic year in Rome.
 An award can usually be made every two or three years, and it usually alternates between Bryn Mawr and UNC Chapel Hill students.
 It thus typically becomes available for a UNC student every five or six years; the Chair announces its availability and solicits applications in the preceding academic year.
 Eligibility for this Fellowship is limited to those who work on a Latin topic, including medieval Latin, palaeography, and textual criticism; those working in Greek, archaeology, Byzantine Studies, and Renaissance Studies are explicitly excluded.
 It is an advantage, but not a requirement, to have a project that would benefit from on-site research in Rome.
-For further information, visit the website here.
+For further information, visit the American Academy in Rome website here.

 Archaeological Institute of America.

 The AIA sponsors a number of fellowships that can be used to support doctoral research.
 These include the John R. Coleman Traveling Fellowship, an $10,000 award for travel and study in Italy, the western Mediterranean, and North Africa and the Olivia James Traveling Fellowship, a $24,000 award for travel and study in Greece, Cyprus, Sicily, southern Italy, Turkey, or Mesopotamia.
-For a full list of AIA fellowships, grants, and scholarships, see here.
+For a full list of AIA fellowships, grants, and scholarships, see AIA’s website.

 CAMWS Excavation/Field School Award

 The Classical Association of the Middle West and South annually awards three $2,000 scholarships for participation in summer excavation or field school at an archaeological site in the Graeco-Roman world.
 Generally, one award will be made to a graduate student and another to an undergraduate, but teachers are also eligible for this award.
 Applicants must be current members of CAMWS who are enrolled as an undergraduate or graduate student in a degree-granting Classics program within CAMWS territory.
-For further information, see the CAMWS website here.
+For further information, see the CAMWS website.